OctopusDeploy/blog/blog/2021-11/festive-tech-calendar/index.md

 ## Hackathon Rules:

 ### How to Enter
-- Hackathon participants must sign up for the [Azure free trial](https://azure.microsoft.com/free) or use an existing Azure.
-New accounts will automatically receive $200 in Azure credits to use.
+- Hackathon participants can sign up for a [Azure free trial](https://azure.microsoft.com/free) or use an existing Azure.
+For those signing up for an Azure free trial you'll automatically receive $200 in Azure credits for the first 30 days and a limited quantity of additional free services for 12 months.
-- You must also sign up for the [Octopus Deploy Cloud free trial](https://octopus.com/start/cloud).
+- You can sign up for a [Octopus Deploy Cloud free trial](https://octopus.com/start/cloud) or use an existing Octopus Deploy environment you have.
 - We would love you to deploy an Azure Web App using Octopus Deploy.
 - Complete and enter all required fields in the Hackathon submission form before the Hackathon Submission Period ends.